aspose-pdf-cloud/Aspose.PDF-Products/pdf/net/metadata/get/_index.md

 1. Create a new Configuration object with your Application Secret and Key
 1. Create an object to connect to the Cloud API
 1. Upload your document file
-1. Perform the getting
+1. Get all properties using GetDocumentProperties
-1. Download the result
+1. Handle properties, for example, print to console

 {{% /blocks/products/pf/agp/feature-section-col %}}